Family Law Rules on Imputing Income to the Underemployed

 As discussed in Measuring Income In Family Law, litigants in a divorce or a paternity matter must produce numerous documents that establish their current income.
 Answering all the questions in these documents may be cumbersome to produce for a divorcing couple or in a paternity case.
 However, this is what makes possible for family courts to set a litigant’s imputed income for purposes of alimony, child support or other payments required by family law.

-But for family law litigants that are underemployed, it gets more complicated.
+But for litigants that are underemployed, it gets more complicated.
 One of these several scenarios may occur:

-First, the family law attorneys will battle over whether the party’s current underemployed status is voluntary or involuntary.
+First, the attorneys will battle over whether the party’s current underemployed status is voluntary or involuntary.

 Naturally, the side seeking an increased child support or alimony amount will develop facts that tend to prove that the unemployed parent either quit a job for dubious reasons, and/or has not earnestly looked for similar work since leaving the former position.

-Conversely, the attorney representing the unemployed party will try to convince the family law court that his client was terminated or laid off for reasons beyond his control, and that he has made good-faith, albeit unsuccessful efforts find equally lucrative employment.
+Conversely, the attorney representing the unemployed party will try to convince the family court that his client was terminated or laid off for reasons beyond his or her control, and has made good-faith, albeit unsuccessful efforts find equally lucrative employment.

-Most family law judges will not hesitate to set an imputed income based on a previous higher actual income to a parent if the other side has met the burden of proof in establishing that the paying parent put him or herself in that position.
-Judges loathe litigants who deliberately earn less money in an effort to avoid paying child support or alimony.
+Most family court judges will not hesitate to set an imputed income based on a previous higher actual income to a parent, if the other side has met the burden of proof in establishing that the paying parent deliberately earns less money in an effort to avoid paying child support or alimony.

 However, the burden of proof remains with the party arguing underemployment.
 Many jobs are heavily dependent on economic cycles.
 A contractor who was earning six figures 10 years ago may indeed only be assigned his current annual salary of $40,000.00.
 Each case must truly be examined on its own merits.

-Assuming she is able-bodied and under 65, the alimony-receiving wife’s income will at least be projected at the minimum wage for a 40-hour work week.
-If she possesses some relevant job experience, as well as a college degree, a court may assign her an income considerably higher than a minimum wage.
-Under no circumstances, however, will a court impute her an income higher than she has ever earned before.
+Assuming she is able-bodied and under 65, the wife receiving alimony will at least have her income projected at the minimum wage for a 40-hour work per week.
+If she possesses some relevant job experience, as well as a college degree, a court may assign her an imputed income considerably higher than a minimum wage.
+However, under no circumstances will a court impute her an income higher than she has ever earned before.

-Voluntary Change in Careers or Return to School
+(3) Is Underemployment a Voluntary Change in Careers or a Return to School

 Occasionally, a parent is transitioning from a well-established career to a new career, or is temporarily foregoing a lucrative income to pursue opportunities in higher education.
-How do family law courts impute incomes to these litigants?
+How do family courts assign an imputed incomes to these litigants?

 How To Get Help

-If you have any questions about the imputation of income, feel free to contact AAA Family Law at 407-260-6001, and schedule an initial consultation with Orlando family lawyer Eduardo C. Mejias.
+If you have any questions about the imputation of income, feel free to contact AAA Family Law at (407) 260-6001, and schedule an initial consultation with Orlando family lawyer Eduardo J. Mejias.

-At the consultation I will (a) carefully listen to your situation, (b) outline a plan of legal action and (c) quote you a fixed lawyer retainer fee that you will know before you make any payments or sing a contract, not an unpredictable hourly rate whose total you would not know until the case is closed.
+At the consultation I will (1) carefully listen to your situation, (2) outline a plan of legal action and (3) quote you a fixed lawyer retainer fee that you will know before you make any payments or sing a contract, not an unpredictable hourly rate whose total you would not know until the case is closed.

-For additional information on attorney retainer fees click on Attorney Fees.
+For additional information on attorney retainer fees click on Family Lawyer Retainer Fees